Signals Research and Development Establishment: 1945–1960: Post-war Developments

 Following World War II, the Signals Research and Development Establishment (SRDE) expanded its mission to include digital communication, transistors and computing.
 During the late 1940s and 1950s, SRDE became involved in the application of pulse-code modulation in British military systems, particularly for guided missile telemetry and radar data transmission.
 A major innovation in the 1950’s was the development of the Barker code, a binary sequence designed by SRDE engineer Ronald Hugh Barker in 1953 to improve synchronisation in PCM signal decoding.

 1960–1970: Satellites and merger

 In the 1960s and 1970s SRDE was involved in the development of military communications satellites.
 It participated in the U.S. Interim Defense Communication Satellite Program (IDCSP), and a trans-Atlantic link to a U.S. station was first established on 18 June 1966.
 It also led the development of the British Skynet 1 and 2 military communications satellites, the first of which launched 22 November 1969, and performed their initial in-orbit testing.
 Skynet 1A was the first military satellite in geostationary orbit.

+The Clansman radio system, the last wholly British range of military radios, was developed from SRDE technology in the 1960s.
+The system was used by the British Army from 1976 to the early 2000s, over a broad range of requirements, and introduced encryption.

 In 1976, under the Director of John Mills, SRDE merged with the Royal Radar Establishment (RRE) and the Services Electronic Research Laboratory (SERL) to form the Royal Signals and Radar Establishment (RSRE), headquartered in Malvern, Worcestershire.
 SRDE remained in Christchurch until 1980, when it moved to a RSRE facility at RAF Defford near Malvern.